yoshiko-pg/reviewit/SECURITY_ANALYSIS.md

 ## Conclusion

-The codebase demonstrates good security practices with proper input validation in most cases.
-The main area for improvement is adding explicit validation for file paths before passing them to shell commands.
-The identified risks are relatively low because:
+The codebase demonstrates good security practices with proper input validation.
+The previously identified command injection vulnerability in `getBlobContent()` has been fixed by switching from `execSync` to `execFileSync`.
+The remaining risks are low because:

 1. The application is designed to run locally, not as a public web service
 2. Most user inputs go through validation functions
 3. The commands executed are limited to git operations within the repository context
 4. Resource limits are in place (10MB file size limit)
+5. **[FIXED]** Shell command injection is no longer possible with the use of `execFileSync`

 The code does not use dangerous patterns like `eval()`, `Function()` constructor, or dynamic `require()` with user input.